Annual Report 2019View the Barton under Needwood and Dunstall Key Trust 2019 annual report

 residents in the area of benefit as laid down in the Trust Deed,

 - contributing to the upkeep and maintenance of the Parish Church in Barton under Needwood,

 - relief of persons who are in need, hardship or distress, and

 - for the general benefit in such charitable ways as the trustees think fit

 With our Trustees wide ranging knowledge of our community, commercial acumen and experience of managing charitable organisations we are well placed to continue the development and successful operation of the Trust.
 I thank my fellow trustees and our Clerk, Miriam Firth for their support.
 Without their dedication and hard work to this Trust it would not be such a successful contributor to the community and residents in Barton & Dunstall.

 Finance & Investments

-Many community organisations have had the benefit of our support for projects that have been well received and would not be possible without our support.
+Many community organisations have had the benefit of our support for projects that would not be possible without our support.
 We will continue to support these organisations with their many and varied projects and will encourage others to apply.